jly36963/notes/general/computers/network-basics.md

     - fallback route on routing table (address 0.0.0.0 with best metric)
     - usually pointed to the upstream router (eg: ISP)

-- Misc
 - Switches filter/forward traffic based on MAC address

+#### SOHO Router

+- default port: 192.168.0.1 or 192.168.1.1 (usually)
+- default username/password listed in manual
+- router portal: configure router, WAP, access, firewall, etc
+- factory reset: 30/30/30 (hold reset: on/plugged in, unplugged, on/plugged in)
+- usually a DHCP server by default
 - Most home "routers" also double as a modem/switch/WAP/etc
   - They will often have only two connections: LAN and WAN. (gateway router)

+#### Enterprise Router

+- is only a router (other devices used for WAP, firewall, switch, etc)
+- bandwidth is ~100x of a SOHO router
+- tend to not have web GUI like SOHO router
+- to be good at using Cisco routers, get Cisco CCNA/CCNP certs

 ### Ports